 Locating Supply Zones

-Supply zones can be located by looking for a swift drop away from either a single candle or small consolidation structure commonly known as a base.
+Supply zones can be located by looking for a swift drop away from either a single candle or small consolidation structure is commonly known as a base.

 The base consists of a few candlesticks in a tight sideways range (consolidation)